-These chocolate shortcrust cookies have been my afternoon snack for many days over the last year, when I was bent over the computer working on the book and needed to treat myself with something sweet.
-Baked goods here in America are very unhealthy on average, so I try to avoid them, but I can’t do without a cookie or two (or three …) every now and then, so I started baking these cookies at home.
+These chocolate shortbread cookies have been my afternoon snack for many days over the last year when I was bent over the computer working on the book and needed to treat myself to something sweet.
+Baked goods here in America are very unhealthy on average, so I try to avoid them, but I can’t do without a cookie or two (or three …) every now and then, so I started baking these chocolate shortbread cookies at home.

 My friend Isabella gave me this recipe, but the original source is “La cucina di Calycanthus”, by Maite and Marie, a delightful website you should check out if you can read Italian.